Mathias-SantAnna/lotr-collectibles/README.md

 2. Use **Code Institute Template**, put the repository name and click Create Repository making sure to select public<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/version-control/version-control2.png)

 3. Open the repository with [Gitpod](https://www.gitpod.io/) which is my Integrated Development Environment (IDE).
-By using Code Institue Template, initialisation including initial commit is done so no need to do `git init` command when open IDE, or to use `git push -u origin main` command for my first commit. `gitignore` file, which is very important for the project including some confidential information, is created with Code Institute template so not necessary to create it, however, it is checked to include files such as pycache, *.sqlite3, env.py etc<br><br>
+Initialization, including initial commit, is done using the Code Institue Template, thus there is no need to do `git init` command when open IDE, or to use `git push -u origin main` command for my first commit. `gitignore` file, which is highly crucial for the project and contains certain secret information.
+It is made using a Code Institute template, so it is not necessary to develop it, however, it is verified to include files such as pycache, *.sqlite3, env.py etc<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/version-control/version-control3.png)

 — **Commitments** —

-- When a section or even a group of work is completed, it is committed in git and pushed into GitHub to make sure to keep the history of the work logged properly and not to lose the work in unexpected situations.
-Below commands are used for this
+- When a portion or even a group of work is finished, it is committed in git and pushed to GitHub to ensure that the work's history is properly logged and that the work is not lost in unexpected circumstances.
+For this, the commands listed below are utilized.

 ```
 * git status | To check the status of new/modified folders, files, and documents